antal-k/csgoempire-deposit-autoconfirm/README.md

 #### USE THIS CODE AT YOUR OWN RISK, I DON'T TAKE RESPONSIBILITY FOR STEAM TRADE BANS

 For steam part, you need [SDA](https://github.com/Jessecar96/SteamDesktopAuthenticator) to get the sharedSecret & identitySecret.
+#### If you remove your authenticator from your mobile, you will face 15days tradeban

 # Install